PurdueECE264/2018SpringProblems/HW14/README.md

 if frequencies are same then the character with lower ascii value should be first.
 3. `TreeNodeCreate` -  This function creates a tree node from the input and returns the TreeNode \*.
 4. `TreeMerge` - This function merges two TreeNode\*s by creating a new TreeNode\*.
 It uses HUFF\_ELEM(defined in `tree.h`, if you do understand this please see Huffman encoding algorithm) as `data` value for new TreeNode and sum of the frequencies of two TreeNode\*s becomes the value of frequency variable of the new TreeNode\*.
 5. `PrefixTreePrint` - This should print all the characters and their respective frequencies in pre-order .
-Use `PrintSingleHelper` to print the values of single tree node.
+Use `PrintSingleHelper` to print the values of single tree node.**Do not worry about level for this assignment, keep it any value.**
 6. `CleanTree` -  This function cleans up the memory allocated for the tree
 7. `ListNodeCreate` - This function creates a list node from the input and returns the ListNode \*
 8. `ListBuild` - This function builds the linked list in sorted order of frequencies, sorting order followed same as in `SortFrequency` function.
 Input to this function is array of CharFreq.